 Always be alert for a fire drill.
-You can never tell whether it may be a drill or an actual fire.
 No student is excused from participating in a drill.
 Each room has exit directions.
 Follow these in an orderly, quick-moving manner.
 Students in the gym or under showers will exit as soon as possible.
 Any infractions should be reported to the office.

-J. HALL PASS
+J. HALL PASS/SIGN-OUT PROCEDURES